ElleNajt/ElleNajt.github.io/corrections.md

 While I still believe that it is unclear whether these distributions over connected partitions refer to an observable reality, and that this is supported by their apparent non-robustness to infinitsemal pertubations to VTDs of the grid graph that we showed in (N., DeFord, Solomon), it is not true that I was able to find meaningful examples of comparable complexity to real world data that used infinitesimal pertubations in the same way as the toy examples.

 My mistakes were:
-1. I did not appropriately measure the signal-to-noise ratio of  experiment, and this lead me to be overconfident that we had succesfully replicated 'metamandering' on real-world data.
+1. I did not appropriately measure the 'signal-to-noise ratio' of the real-data experiment we ran (shift differences vs. inherent randomness), and this lead me to be overconfident that we had succesfully replicated 'metamandering' on real-world data.
 2. I was overconfident about the richness of the search space for the strategy we developed to generalize metamandering from (N., DeFord, Solomon), and this lead to me to require less evidence for a meaningful shift than I should have.
 After sitting with this I think the particular approach we were taking will not generalize our previous toy examples; I will explain the obstruction.

 I remain confident that the fundamental message from (N., DeFord, Solomon) is sound, and while my mistake weakens the message in a way that necessitates correction, my opinion remains that real-world data 'metamandering' is possible.
 We are exploring a promising alternative path towards real-data metamandering, which I will report progress on.